-Sautéed Sea Scallops Provencal are the fancy dinner for special occasions that we can make in 20 minutes at home!
-These pan-seared scallops are finished in an incredible garlic butter wine sauce.
-It’s the easy seafood recipe that will rock your world and have everyone begging for your scallop secrets.
+Sautéed Sea Scallops Provençal are the fancy dinner that we can make at home in 20 minutes!
+These sweet and tender scallops are finished in a silky, garlic butter wine sauce that will rock your world.

-I’ve taken just a few liberties with my version of this classic dish, adding chives to my fresh herb mix and increasing the garlic and wine, to ensure we have a little extra sauce and an excuse for serving a little extra baguette.
+This sea scallop dish is based on an Ina Garten classic.
+I've taken just a few liberties with my version, adding chives to my fresh herb mix and increasing the garlic and wine, to ensure we have a little extra sauce and an excuse for serving a little extra baguette.

 It’s a remarkably simple recipe to prepare.
 Be sure to dice your shallots, garlic and fresh herbs before starting your skillet because the process is fast and furious and super simple if all of your ingredients are ready to go.